1maral/1maral/README.md

   Hi, I’m Maral Bat-Erdene
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

+- 🌱 I’m currently learning Object-Oriented Programming (OOP), data structure, algorithms, introductory statistics, and posthumanism, which explores decentralizing the human from the world.
 - 👀 I’m interested in software development and engineering.
 I’m particularly fascinated by cybersecurity, data integrity, safety, and enforcing privacy, especially concerning AI and AI ethics.

-- 🌱 I’m currently learning Object-Oriented Programming (OOP), algorithms, introductory statistics, and posthumanism, which explores decentralizing the human from the world.
--
 - 💞️ I’m looking to collaborate on projects related to AI, software development, cybersecurity, and privacy-enhancing technologies.
--
-- 📫 How to reach me: You can contact me via email at [maral.b2541@gmail.com] or find me on LinkedIn at [].
+- 📫 How to reach me: You can contact me via email at [maral.b2541@gmail.com] or find me on LinkedIn at [linkedin.com/in/maral-bat-erdene-088a5b2bb].
--
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I’m passionate about exploring how posthumanist ideas can impact our approach to AI and ethics!